office-romance/gatsby-new-site/content/Big_Sample_Post.md

 tags:
   - pages
 ---
-## The creative output of Ash Caplan.
+## Office Romance is the creative studio of Ash Caplan.
 A designer working across media and messages.
-This website it the WIP showcase of the output from various projects.
+This website is the WIP showcase of the output from various projects.
 Currently self-initiated projects, the studio is looking to take on projects.
 These services/contributions can include (but not limited to):

 Brand Architecture